melvir/tap-backendtest/README.md

    * Pros
        * Easy readability
        * Just have to reuse your existing Java skills
-       * Dont need to keep up to date with Mokito standard
+       * Dont need to keep up to date with Mockito standard
        * Ease of maintainance of test because mock methods and result is centralized in mock objects
    * Cons
        * More coding effort
 ```
 @RunWith(JUnit4.class)
 public class EmployeeServiceUnitTest {